dariomrk/Internship-19-Snouter/README.md

 `docker run -d -p 5432:5432 --name snouter-development-database snouter-development-database`

+If you want to restart the container on boot run this instead:

+`docker run -d -p 5432:5432 --restart unless-stopped --name snouter-development-database snouter-development-database`

 These commands will create and run a Docker container containing a Postgres database.

 ### Environments